 It was fun to get to know our little group out on the trail.

-Chattahoochee State Park Hike and Paddle – Hike
+Chattahoochee Bend State Park Hike & Paddle (The Hike)

-The hike was 5.5 miles.
+The hike along the Riverside Trail was 5.5 miles.
 It didn’t sound that long, but once we got out there, it was a bit farther than I originally anticipated.
-Most of the hike is flat, but there are a few hills to transverse.
+Most of the hike is flat, but there are a few hills to traverse.

 There is an observation tower along the route, as well as some rock outcroppings, perfect for a rest and recharge.